snigs1801/Mortgage-Report-Generator-React/README.md

 Mortage Calculator

-An application that collects mortgage amount, rate of interest, downpayment rate and amotization term from users and calculates th
+An application that collects mortgage amount, rate of interest, downpayment rate and amotization term from users and generates a mortage report.
 The Mortgage Form is the main component in the application which further renders the smaller functional component of the application.